Song Jiang

 Map of Song Jiang's uprising.

-Song Jiang was a Chinese historical figure who led an armed rebellion against the ruling Song Dynasty in the early 12th century.
-His band marauded over a region straddling the present-day Chinese provinces of Shandong and Henan that eventually surrendered to the Imperial Court.
+Song Jiang was a Chinese rebel who led an armed uprising against the ruling Song dynasty in the early 12th century.
+He and his followers marauded a region straddling the present-day provinces of Shandong and Henan before they were eventually defeated by Song government forces led by Zhang Shuye and forced to surrender.

-The historical Song Jiang was turned into a fictional character in Water Margin, one of the four famous Classic Chinese Novels.
-He is the central figure in the book, leading the 108 Heroes who gather as bandits in Shandong's Liangshan Marsh.
+The tales of Song Jiang and his band were popular among the literati as well as with unlettered audiences from the Song onward.
+A fictionalised persona of the historical Song Jiang serves as a central figure in Water Margin, one of the Classic Chinese Novels.
+In the novel, he leads the 108 Heroes who start out as outlaws at Liangshan Marsh before receiving amnesty from and serving the Song government.
+As a fictional hero he greatly influenced the behavior of a number of later Chinese rebels.

 Life

-Song Jiang is mentioned in the Thirty-six eulogies for Song Jiang and his group with preface and History of Song, the most authoritative of records on the history of the Song dynasty.
+Song Jiang is mentioned in the "Thirty-six eulogies for Song Jiang and his group, with preface" and History of Song, the most authoritative records on the history of the Song dynasty.
 His name appears in the portion relating to Emperor Huizong, which says:

 "[In the second month of the third year of the Xuanhe era, ...]
 (Note: This month corresponds to 19 February to 20 March 1121 in the Gregorian calendar.)
-Song Jiang, a bandit from Huainan, led a military attack on government forces in Huaiyang.
-The Emperor sent troops to put down the uprising as well as apprehend the bandit leader.
-Song Jiang then attacked the region just east of the capital (Note: The capital refers to present-day Kaifeng, the imperial capital of the Song dynasty at the time.) and Hebei before moving to the borders of Chu (Note: Chu (楚) refers to present-day Hubei, where the Chu state of the Spring and Autumn period and Warring States period was located.) and Haizhou.
+Song Jiang, a rebel from Huainan, led an armed uprising against government forces in Huaiyang.
+The Emperor sent troops to suppress the revolt and apprehend the rebel leader.
+Song Jiang then attacked the region just east of the capital (Note: The capital refers to present-day Kaifeng, the capital of the Song dynasty at the time.) and Hebei before moving to the borders of Chu (Note: Chu (楚) refers to present-day Hubei, where the Chu state of the Spring and Autumn period and Warring States period was located.) and Haizhou.
 (Note: Haizhou (海州) was a prefecture around present-day Lianyungang, Jiangsu.)
-The Emperor ordered Zhang Shuye, the Prefect of Haizhou, to offer Song amnesty."
+The Emperor ordered Zhang Shuye (張叔夜), the prefect of Haizhou, to offer Song Jiang amnesty."